uva-cs/ugrads.cs/content/pages/capstone_emails.md

 ### <a name='week8'>Week 8 (week of Mon, Mar 22nd)</a>

+Hi, all,

+Welcome to week 8 of the semester!
+We are more than half-way done with classes.

+I believe that everybody is in one of four states at this point:

+- **You have not yet contacted your technical advisor(s):** I'm not sure what you are waiting for, as this capstone project is not going to complete itself.
+- **You have emailed your technical advisor(s), but they have not yet responded:** please email them again today.
+If you haven't heard back by Wednesday evening, then let me know, and I will help ensure that they respond to you.
+- **You and your technical advisor are discussing the project:** continue with those discussions, and -- presumably -- you will shortly be able to specify, and get approval for, a viable project.
+- **Your technical advisor(s) have approved the project:** ensure that I was CC'ed on the approval email (if not, forward it to me), and start working on the project itself.
+I do a reply-all to confirm when I have received an abstract approval, so if you didn't get such a response, please forward me that email again (I'm still working through today's emails, though).

+If none of these four states apply to you, please send me an email detailing your situation.

+The schedule, from the [capstone website](http://ugrads.cs.virginia.edu/capstone), has this week and the next two weeks dedicated to working on the project.
+Please don't wait until the very last minute to start working on it.

+Stay healthy!

+Best,
+-Aaron Bloomfield

 ### <a name='week9'>Week 9 (week of Mon, Mar 29th)</a>

 ### <a name='week10'>Week 10 (week of Mon, Apr 5th)</a>